James4Ever0/pyjom/tests/youtube_shorts/README.md

 turned out youtube shorts are searchable, downloadable.

-but the video feed is not yet acquired, just like all other video feeds from
+but the video feed is not yet acquired, just like all other video feeds from youtube, twitch, reddit, qq